csimmonds/bbb-android-device-files/README.md

 Now put the SD card in your BeagleBone.
 Hold down the boot button while powering on to get it to load U-Boot from the SD card.
-All being well, you should see the "Android" boot animation after about 30 seconds and the launcher screen after 90 to 120 seconds.
-The second time the boot should be faster, I find it to be about 30 seconds.
+All being well, you should see the "Android" boot animation after about 30 seconds and the launcher screen after 2 or 3 minutes.
+The second time the boot should be faster, I find it to be about 60 seconds.

 #Install option (2): install to eMMC via fastboot
 Assuming you have your BeagleBone Black with u-boot/fastboot installed: